-Whatever your desired activity or sport you may enjoy, the most important factor is listening to your body – especially if you are of the older generation.
-It can be hard to accept that some activities may pass you by because of a certain injury hampering your favourite hobby.
+Whatever your desired activity or sport you may enjoy, the most important factor is listening to your body -take care with the effects to the sport especially if you are of the older generation, the protection is important, you can use under eye patches .
+It can be hard to accept that some activities may pass you by because of a certain injury hampering your favorite hobby.
 But don’t give up at the first hurdle, this should be a very last resort!

 It’s not uncommon for amateur/younger tennis players to be affected by these types of hip problems either, but the good news is you can manage your injuries to a certain degree if one of your hobbies happens to be a game of Tennis down your local club.

 Trying out different surfaces such as clay/grass/concrete (depending on the courts on offer at your preferred playing spot) can also be helpful, this can help avoid muscles imbalances that might develop if you were to stay on one surface.